 Policy Effective internal audit is an essential part of the County Council's corporate governance arrangements.
-The Internal Audit service supports the Chief Finance Officer in discharging the requirements of section 151 Local Government Act 1972, which requires that local authorities 'make arrangements for the proper administration of their financial affairs'.
 Internal Audit examines the Council's systems of internal control, and the economy, efficiency and effectiveness with which resources are deployed.
 Based on an assessment of risk the Strategic Audit Plan sets out the planned areas in which this coverage will be focused.
 Finance and value for money The audit of the Council's activities, as set out in the Strategic Audit Plan, promotes good financial governance and the importance of value for money.
 Effective control in these areas reduces the potential for financial loss through fraud, waste, and inefficiencies.
 Legal The Accounts and Audit Regulations 2015 require the Council to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards.
 The Public Sector Internal Audit Standards and related Local Government Application Note establish the professional standards Internal Audit must apply when planning the use of its resources.

-Procurement None

-Human None

-Resources

-Property None

-Equalities(Impac t Assessment attached) Yes None

-Risk Assessment The Strategic Audit Plan is prepared using a risk-based approach, thus ensuring that coverage is focused on those areas of Council activity where Internal Audit resource will deliver most benefit and assist most effectively in the management of risk.
+Procurement None Human Resources None Property None Equalities(Impac t Assessment attached) Yes No NA None Risk Assessment The Strategic Audit Plan is prepared using a risk-based approach, thus ensuring that coverage is focused on those areas of Council activity with high levels of risk to the achievement of key objectives.
 Crime & Disorder There are no specific crime and disorder issues arising from this report.
-The work of Internal Audit is a key strand in the Authority's counter-fraud arrangements, as set out in the Strategic Audit Plan.
+The work of Internal Audit is a key strand in the Authority's counterfraud arrangements, as set out in the Strategic Audit Plan.
 Customer Considerations The Strategic Audit Plan is prepared following consultation with customers of our Service including the Audit Committee, Chief Executive, Executive Directors, Directors, Heads of Service and the external auditor.

-Carbon reduction None
+Carbon reduction None Wards All

-Wards All